Fulton County DA Fani Willis must step aside or remove special prosecutor in Trump case, judge says

 A spokesperson for Willis did not immediately respond to a text message seeking comment Friday.

-An attorney for Trump said they respect the court’s decision but believe the judge “did not afford appropriate significance to the prosecutorial misconduct of Willis and Wade.”
+An attorney for Trump said the former president’s team respects the court’s decision but believes the judge “did not afford appropriate significance to the prosecutorial misconduct of Willis and Wade.”

 “We will use all legal options available as we continue to fight to end this case, which should never have been brought in the first place,” defense attorney Steve Sadow said.